-Although life insurance usually isn’t top of mind in retirement, you may want to consider how your permanent life insurance policy can provide another valuable source of income in your golden years.
+Although life insurance usually isn’t top of mind in retirement, you may want to consider how your permanent life insurance policy can provide another valuable source of income in this stage of life.

 Diversifying your retirement strategy

-Life insurance creates another asset class in your retirement strategy, outside of your traditional retirement vehicles, like 401(k) s and IRAs.
+Permanent life insurance creates another asset class in your retirement strategy, outside of your traditional retirement vehicles, like 401(k) s and IRAs.
 And, this asset class can be a ready source of retirement income.
-In simple terms, you can access the cash value from your permanent life insurance policy on an income tax-preferred basis to use during market downturns that may negatively impact your market-based sources of retirement income.
+In simple terms, you can access the cash value from your permanent life insurance policy on an income tax-preferred basis to use during market downturns that may negatively impact your market-based sources of retirement income.1

-Many people in our industry call permanent life insurance, namely whole life, a “diversified retirement income source.”
-Academics call it a “non-correlated buffer asset.”
-But I just call it “peace of mind,” because using a policy’s cash value when the market is down protects you from liquidating assets that are exposed to market risk.
+Financial professionals know that permanent life insurance serves as a diversified retirement income source.
+Using a policy’s cash value when the market is down protects you from liquidating assets that are exposed to market risk.
 Having this alternative income source prevents you from locking in a loss to generate necessary income, an approach that will increase your risk of running out of money sooner than your retirement calculators say you might.

 Facing inflation and longevity